Schedule your notary appointment >>

 San Diego Estate Planning & Trust Document Notarization

 5 ways to Streamline Estate Plans when signing with the Notary

-Common Estate Planning Documents that are notarized
+Common Estate Planning Documents That Require Notarization

-The “Declaration of Trust” also known as a trust instrument helps to create the trust.
+The “Declaration of Trust,” also known as a trust instrument, helps to create the trust.

 The “Assignment of Personal Property” mimics its name in assigning any personal items into a trust.

 A “Grant Deed to Revocable Trust” is often signed and recorded with the county to move a property within the revocable trust.